 If you use EZ Pay, pay online or by phone, it will be processed immediately upon receipt.
 Any other form of payment will result in additional processing time.

 All customers are setup on our EZ Pay automatic billing system at enrollment, so you don’t have to worry about remembering your due date.

 We do not email your actual bill to you.
 You’ll receive an email letting you know that your bill is ready to view online and how much is due.

 No. You will receive an email every month stating how much is due and that your bill is ready to view online.
 It is your responsibility to either view the email or log in to our website to view your total amount due.

 A late fee is only assessed if your card declines for any reason and we don’t receive your payment by the due date.
 To avoid late fees, it is your responsibility to update your payment information or make a manual payment before your bill is due.

-Fortunately, you can view your usage by month by logging into your account online.
+Fortunately, you can view your usage by month or even by week by logging into your account then clicking View Smart Usage from the 'Quick Pick Dashboard.
 You’ll notice right away if your electricity usage spikes or drops, and then you can adjust your usage going forward.

 The other obvious answer is to use less electricity.
 Keep your thermostat at a higher—yet comfortable—temperature during the summer; like 78 rather than 72.
 Your large appliances also use a lot of power, so try to start the dishwasher or dryer only when they’re full.
 Don’t forget to check for cracks or seals that are letting outside air in; you’ll want to patch those immediately.

-You can also refer friends and receive a $25 VISA gift card for each one that enrolls.
+You can also refer friends and receive a $50 Visa® Reward Card for each one that enrolls.
 Log in to get started.